-On April 7th, Kopano made a public statement on their website (https://kopano.com/core/statement-about-kopano/) accusing us (grammm) of copyright infringement.
+On 7 April, Kopano made a public statement on your homepage (https://kopano.com/core/statement-about-kopano/) accusing us (grammm) of copyright infringement.

 In an article published on 7-April by Heise Online (https://www.heise.de/news/Streit-um-Open-Source-Groupware-Kopano-vs-grammm-6007100.html – German only) Kopano also accuses grammm of using code from an internal development project.